 As we mark the beginning of the month of Muharram, we invite you to a timely lecture delivered by Shereen Yousef.
 In an era in which heightened awareness of injustices like sexual misconduct, police brutality, and family separations at the border is sparking national grassroots movements (#MeToo, #BlackLivesMatter, and #WhereAreTheChildren, among others), Shereen highlights the lessons to be learned from the example of Sayyeda Zainab (as), who witnessed, survived, and spread the message of tragedy.

 The holy month of Muharram is the first month of the Hijri calendar and one of four sacred months alluded to in the Holy Quran.
-The month brings many important opportunities for reflection and deepening of one's spiritual connection to the lives and lessons of the Prophet (SAWS) and Imams (A.S).
+The month brings many important opportunities for reflection and deepening of one's spiritual connection to the lives and lessons of the Prophet (pbuh) and his family.